Areas of Expertise

 Barrie School, Washington, DC & Silver Spring, MD

 Dr. E. Newton Jackson, Jr., (a native of Washington, DC) is a tenured, Full Professor in the College of Education and Human Services (COEHS) at The University of North Florida (UNF).
 Prior to spring 2014, he served as the Associate Provost and Associate Vice President for Academic Affairs, in the Office of Academic Affairs at UNF.
 He is a seasoned and successful administrator with over 35 years of hands-on experience in higher education, including university administration, classroom instruction, service and research.
 He is considered an energetic, self-motivated and goal-oriented leader with strong time management skills.
 Dr. Jackson is considered professionally and thoroughly knowledgeable in academic affairs, accreditation, student services, athletics, compliance & certification, logistical planning, budget management, facility and project management.
 Prior to his appointment in Academic Affairs, he served UNF as a Professor and Department Chairperson for the Leadership, School Counseling and Sport Management unit within the College of Education and Human Services (COEHS).
 Dr. Jackson came to UNF from Tallahassee, Florida where he held various administrative appointments including Associate Dean for Academic Affairs in the College of Education at Florida A&M University (FAMU), and years earlier as a department chair and also the Interim Director of Athletics for the NCAA D-I member institution.
 While in Tallahassee, he previously served as Program Coordinator of the Sport Management program in the College of Education at The Florida State University (FSU) with 50 doctoral students, 150 master students, and over 350 undergraduates in the program.
 For nearly two decades, he held a variety of roles at Howard University in Washington, DC.
 Dr. Jackson is considered an authority in sport management.
 He has held graduate faculty appointments at four different universities (Howard University, FSU, FAMU and UNF).
 He has published his scholarship in a variety of journals within his field, including the International Journal of Sport Management, Sport Marketing Quarterly, Academic Athletic Journal, The Sport Journal, Quest, Strategies, International Journal of Sports Marketing & Sponsorship, Measurement in Physical Education and Exercise Science, International Sports Journal, and also in The Western Journal of Black Studies, Journal of Research on Minority Affairs, and the Journal of African American Studies.
 Dr. Jackson holds a solid record of instruction at the undergraduate, master's, and doctoral levels; he has supervised clinical experiences of sport management students; and has served on and chaired numerous master's and doctoral committees (45+) at UNF, Florida State, Florida A&M, and Howard.
 Dr. Jackson has been inducted as a "Research Fellow" in two (2) academic societies within his field.
+Dr. Jackson formerly worked as a special assistant to the United States Olympic Committee (USOC) President (Emeritus), Dr. LeRoy T. Walker.
 He has extensive experiences serving as a NCAA Division I Head Coach (Men & Women Swimming & Diving), NCAA Division I Assistant Men's Basketball Coach, also as a Division II Assistant Women's Basketball Coach.
 He has various college student affairs experiences along with "creating" a study abroad instruction and global education opportunity for The Florida State University "Global Sport Management Program" over a decade ago in London (United Kingdom) and Paris, France.

 2013 AAHPERD National Honor Award.